luojilab/DataReporter/README.md

 ### <a name="apple">[iOS]()</a>

 ## use static library
-1.Copy the static library file corresponding to the architecture under release\iOS to the application build.
+1. Copy the static library file corresponding to the architecture under release\iOS to the application build.
-2.Refer to the following call mode to access
+2. Refer to the following call mode to access

 Preparation Condition:
-1.xcode last version
+1. xcode last version
-2.cmake last version
+2. cmake last version

 step:
 1. Use the terminal to enter the build\iOS directory in the build.
-a) Compile the real machine library and execute the static library file generated after the build_os_arch.sh execution. libdata-reporter.a in the build folder.
+2. Compile the real machine library and execute the static library file generated after the build_os_arch.sh execution. libdata-reporter.a in the build folder.
-b) Compile the emulator library to execute the build_x86_64.sh static library file generated after execution in the build folder libdata-reporter.a
+3. Compile the emulator library to execute the build_x86_64.sh static library file generated after execution in the build folder libdata-reporter.a
-c) Generate debug build execution generate_project.sh will generate debug xcode build after execution, build file in build folder
+4. Generate debug build execution generate_project.sh will generate debug xcode build after execution, build file in build folder

 ## way of use